Iran women's national under-17 football team

-The Iran women's national under-17 football team represents Iran in international women's under-17 football in the AFC U-16 Women's Championship and the FIFA U-17 Women's World Cup.
+The Iran women's national under-17 football team represents Iran in international women's under-17 football in the AFC U-17 Women's Asian Cup and the FIFA U-17 Women's World Cup.
 It is controlled by the Iranian Football Federation.

 Iran women's national under-17 football team has qualified to AFC U-16 Women's Championship twice in 2011 and 2013.